-Current year profit after tax represents 7% of the revenue.
+compared to last year as explained above and represents 7.5 % of the revenue.

 Based on the financial results, the board proposes to the AGM to consider and approve a distribution of cash dividends of 15% of the share capital.